rmunate/EasyDataTable/README.md

     public function dataTable(Request $request)
     {
         /**
-         * Create a query using Query Builder; you can apply any conditions you need, just do NOT apply the final get() method.
+         * Create a query using Query Builder, you can apply all the conditions you require, just DO NOT apply the final get() method.
          */
         $query = DB::table('novedades')
             ->leftJoin('tipo_novedades', 'tipo_novedades.id', '=', 'novedades.tipo_novedad_id')